 When I left Ukraine in 2011, unrest was growing, young people couldn't find jobs, taxes were rising and wages were going down.
 The Party of Regions was viewed as a den of thieves, and Yanukovych's approval rating was lower than tRump's is now.
 My friends in Starobelsk worried about their jobs and railed against the rampant, outrageous corruption.
 "What can you do?"
 I'd ask them.
 They'd smile at my American "can do" attitude.
 I was accused of being always positive!
 They would shrug their shoulders and say "That's the way it is" (Так оно и есть).

-I didn't know when I left Ukraine in 2011 how bad it would get, how unsettled, how vicious and violent.
+I didn't know when I left Ukraine how bad it would get, how unsettled, how vicious and violent.
 Then all hell broke loose.